11 minute read

 Digital literacy is necessary to become digital citizens: individuals responsible for how they use technology to interact with the world around them.

-However, despite facing a fourth industrial revolution that is set to impact all industries and economies, UK education policy is currently failing to prepare pupils for a new breed of workplace.
-And a new world.
+However, despite facing a fourth industrial revolution that is set to impact all industries and economies, UK education policy is currently failing to prepare pupils for a new breed of workplace, and a new world.

 What’s more, there is a worrying rise in unhappy and anxious children emerging alongside the upward trend of childhood internet use.
-So, according to a recent report by the House of Lords, teaching students how to thrive and survive in our internet dominated world is now as important as reading and writing.
+So, according to a report by the House of Lords, teaching students how to thrive and survive in our internet dominated world is now as important as reading and writing.

 Deep learning and digital literacy